-In Reset Hard, you won't just be solving puzzles and problems by yourself.
+In Loop Thesis, you won't just be solving puzzles and problems by yourself.
 You'll need to both cooperate and compete with other people who share your abilities.

 People who at any moment might be looking at a different part of the timeline than you.
 People who might be laying traps in both the past and the future.
 People who can use the same systems and exploits that you can to undo mistakes and remake previous choices.